 - Doodling Dragons: An ABC Book of Sounds – used in Level A only

-For the past several weeks, I have solely used Logic of English as our language arts program.
+After using Logic of English Foundations A for several weeks, here’s how it went for us.
 We do 3-4 lessons per week, and my boys have both enjoyed the lessons.
 Our 3.5 year old sits in while I read Doodling Dragons, and sometimes takes part in the multi-sensory learning activities.

-It took me a little while to get used to the teacher’s manual, because there are so many great sidebar suggestions for teaching!
+It took me a while to get used to the teacher’s manual, because there are so many great sidebar suggestions for teaching!
 I wanted to do everything!
-However, I decided to focus on going through the main lesson, and using the kinesthetic suggestions for playing with the sounds.
+However, I decided to focus on the main lesson and the kinesthetic activities for playing with the sounds.

-There are so many other ideas for having themed snacks and activities to extend the learning experience throughout the day.
+There are many other extension activity ideas (like themed snacks! and parties!) that I didn’t do in time for this review.
 Once I get us more firmly established with this curriculum, I will definitely add those features into our day!

 My favorite aspect: What makes Logic of English stand out to me is how they take what might be tedious chanting of phonics sounds, and turn the learning into playful games for the students with multi-sensory activities that appeal to a range of learning styles.
 Here’s just a few ideas we’ve used: